COVID: Kashmir volunteers step up as health system suffers | DW | 04.05.2021

 Volunteers are taking on an overwhelming number of requests for oxygen cylinders and critical medications.
 The region recently imposed a full lockdown, and is managing a shortage in ICU beds.

-When the pandemic first struck India-administered Kashmir in March 2020, Bashir Ahmad Nadvi, the head of Athrout Kashmir, an NGO, saw people alone in quarantine centers and hospital wards struggling for food, as their families and friends stayed away due to fear.
+When the pandemic first struck India-administered Kashmir in March 2020, Bashir Ahmad Nadvi, the head of NGO Athrout Kashmir, saw people alone in quarantine centers and hospital wards struggling for food, as their families and friends stayed away due to fear.

 In response, volunteers from his organization, based in the main city of Srinagar, started reaching out to patients with food, medicine and other necessary aid.